 - Spend a whole day at Disney Land Hong Kong

-- Buy a Octopus card and use it to go on the most adorable and old fashioned trams.
+- Buy a Octopus card and use it to go on subway and the most adorable and old fashioned trams.

 - Taxis are very expensive.